jpw1991/chebs-necromancy/FriendlySkeletonWand/Package/README.md

 This mod adds a craftable wand which can be used to create skeletons with.
 These skeletons are supposed to guard your base and hang around the general vicinity of wherever you create them.

+## Important Update Note for pre-1.0.8

+<details><summary>If you are upgrading from 1.0.7 or lower, your skeletons will still be there but you won't be able to command them anymore! <b>This is not a bug.</b></summary>The old skeletons used the existing Mistlands `Skeleton_Friendly` prefab which belongs to Blood Magic.
+In 1.0.8 these have been replaced with my own custom prefabs: `ChebGonaz_SkeletonWarrior` and `ChebGonaz_SkeletonArcher`.
+This gives you the control to choose either kind, instead of it being random, and also stops Blood Magic from levelling up from this mod.</details>

 ##  About Me

 <a target="_blank" rel="noopener noreferrer" href="https://chebgonaz.pythonanywhere.com"><img alt="Necrobase" style="margin-top: 1%" src="minicheb.png" /></a> <a target="_blank" rel="noopener noreferrer" href="https://ko-fi.com/chebgonaz"><img alt="Ko-fi" style="margin-top: 1%" src="kofi-mug-small.png" /></a> <a target="_blank" rel="noopener noreferrer" href="https://www.patreon.com/chebgonaz?fan_landing=true"><img alt="Patreon" style="margin-top: 1%" src="patreon.png" /></a>